Online mirror descent and dual averaging: keeping pace in the dynamic case: Discussion

 \section{Discussion}

 In this paper we modified OMD via \emph{stabilization} in order to guarantee sublinear regret even when using the method with a dynamic learning-rate.
 We showed that (primal and dual) stabilized-OMD recover the regret bounds enjoyed by DA in the anytime setting, presented some applications of our results, and analyzed the similarities and differences between DS-OMD, OMD, and DA.
-Our bounds for the problem of prediction with expert advice nearly match the current state-of-the-art.
 A distinctive feature of our proofs are their relative simplicity if compared to other results from the literature.
 It is our hope that the simplicity of our analysis framework allows it to be extended to other problems.
-Moreover, the modularity of our proofs allowed us to extend this analysis for DA, a fact interesting on its own since drastically different analysis techniques are usually used to analyze DA in the literature (such as the Follow the Leader-Be the Leader Lemma and optimality conditions of~\eqref{eq:da_min_form}, see~\citep[Section~2.3]{Shalev-Shwartz12} for an example).
-This together with our analysis from \Section{comparison} helps demystify the connections between DA and OMD, since in spite of having similar descriptions they had extremely different analyses and behaved wildly differently in some scenarios.
-We believe that a better understanding between the differences between DA and OMD will be helpful in future applications and in the design of new algorithms.
+Moreover, the modularity of our proofs allowed us to extend this analysis for DA, a fact interesting on its own since drastically different analysis techniques are usually used to analyze DA in the literature (such as the Follow the Leader-Be the Leader Lemma and optimality conditions of~\eqref{eq:da_min_form}, see~\citealp[Section~2.3]{Shalev-Shwartz12} for an example).
+This together with our analysis from \Section{comparison} helps demystify the connections between DA and OMD, since in spite of having similar descriptions they had very different analyses and behaved wildly differently in some scenarios.
+We believe that a better understanding between the differences between DA and OMD will be helpful in future applications and in the design of new algorithms. }